ShellDrop vs Termius: An SSH Client for iPhone Without the Subscription

 No account, no telemetry

 There is no ShellDrop cloud to sign in to.
-Connection metadata syncs via Apple's iCloud CloudKit — your own iCloud account — and passwords never leave the device.
-There is no analytics SDK, no third-party crash reporter, no event tracking.
-What you do with the app is between your device and your server.
+Connection metadata syncs via Apple's iCloud CloudKit (your own iCloud account), and passwords never leave the device.
+No analytics SDK, no third-party crash reporter, no event tracking.

-Single-finger swipe through tmux scrollback without entering copy mode.
-The keyboard toolbar has Esc, Ctrl-C, arrow keys, Shift-Tab, and a dedicated tmux detach button always visible.
-If you spend most of your SSH time inside tmux panes attached to a coding agent, this matters.
+The whole app assumes you live in tmux.
+Single-finger swipe scrolls through scrollback without entering copy mode.
+The keyboard toolbar keeps Esc, Ctrl-C, arrow keys, Shift-Tab, and a dedicated tmux detach button always visible, so the keys you reach for on a remote agent session are one tap away instead of buried behind a modifier menu.

 Background session persistence on iOS